keyboard_arrow_up

 Inconel Round Bars

-Inconel alloys contain nickel and chromium making it corrosion and oxidation resistant.
+Inconel alloys contain nickel and chromium making them resistant to corrosion, oxidation, and elevated service temperatures.

 Nickel Permalloy

-Permalloy is a nickel alloy that contains 80% nickel and 20% iron, which makes the metal highly magnetic.
+Permalloy is a nickel alloy that contains 80% nickel and 20% iron, which makes the metal highly magnetic for specialized applications.

 Hastelloy